Amirmahdi0260/Temp/README.md

 # 📖 Overview

-**XTask** is a modern task and project management application that enables teams to organize projects, assign tasks, track progress, and manage user permissions securely.
+XBLogProject is a full-stack ASP.NET Core application that combines a blogging platform with project and task management capabilities.

-The application is built using **Onion Architecture** and follows clean software engineering principles such as **Repository Pattern**, **Unit of Work**, and **Dependency Injection**, ensuring a scalable and maintainable codebase.
+The project was developed with a strong focus on **Clean Architecture**, **maintainability**, **performance**, and **security**, following industry-standard software engineering principles.

 ---